pulp-platform/dory/README.md

 Execution
 ---------
-There are 2 functions to call to generate a network:
+There are two functions to call to generate a network:
-1. extrapolating parameters from onnx file:
+1. extrapolating parameters from ONNX file:

 	*ONNX_management(args).parameters_from_onnx(args)*
 2. starting from a custom graph, create the layers and network file to run on PULP